flonadb/flonadb/README.md

 |flona.ssl.keystore.algorithm| Specifies the name of key manager factory algorithm.                                                                                                                                              |    No    |               |
 |flona.ssl.supported.versions| Comma separated list of the supported SSL versions e.g. `TLSv1.2,TLSv1.3`.                                                                                                                        |    No    |               |

-## Remote Proxy Database Configuration
+## Remote Proxy Configuration
-The [Remote Proxy Database](#remote-proxy-database) uses a client-server architecture, it means the client application only needs to know how to connect to the Flona server and the logical names of the database instances to use, the client does not need to know the details of how to connect to the targets themselves.
+The [Remote Proxy](#remote-proxy) uses a client-server architecture, it means the client application only needs to know how to connect to the Flona server and the logical names of the database instances to use, the client does not need to know the details of how to connect to the targets themselves.
 The required details of how the client connects to the server are directly defined in the [Driver Configuration](#driver-configuration) file, the table below